benjamindstjohn/Kata/README.md

-# Weather Comparison App
+# Weather API App

-A Python application that allows users to fetch and compare weather data for one or two cities.
-The app provides detailed weather information such as temperature, wind speed, coordinates, and a description of the weather.
-It also highlights the differences between the two cities when both are provided.
+A Python application that allows users to fetch and compare weather data for one or two locations.
+The app provides temperature, wind speed, coordinates, and a description of the weather.
+It also provides the differences between the locations when two locations are provided.

 ## Features

-- Fetch weather data for one or two cities.
+- Fetch weather data for one or two locations.
 - Compare weather information (temperature, wind speed, latitude, and longitude).
 - Display differences in measurable attributes between two cities.
 - Modern and user-friendly graphical interface built with Tkinter.